Dear god, why won’t she just eat?

 Eating is uncomfortable.

 Being a foodie myself, it’s still hard to comprehend that one would forgo eating even when hungry.
-Ultimately if eating a meal is associated with any pain or discomfort a child will avoid it.
+Ultimately if eating a meal is associated with any discomfort a child will avoid it.
 That was my daughter to a tee.
 I didn’t realize it until a year later though.
-Sienna had poor tongue lateralization (meaning she didn’t have the skills to efficiently chew, and as a result, would pocket food in her mouth).
+Sienna had poor tongue lateralization (meaning she didn’t have the skills to efficiently chew, and would pocket food in her mouth).
 Because that wasn’t challenging enough (kidding), she also had texture issues and would avoid mixed foods (i.e soup or yogurt with pieces of food in it, etc.).
-As we worked on her sensory and oral motor challenges (among other things) her eating also improved.
+As we worked on her eating challenges and implemented my protocol, her eating improved BIG TIME.

 Give this a try: